 Introduction to the Department of Mathematical Sciences of KAIST

-The Department of Mathematical Sciences was founded in 1982 (under the name Division of Applied Mathematics), offering a graduate program in mathematics.
+The Department of Mathematical Sciences was founded in 1982 (under the name of the Division of Applied Mathematics), offering a graduate program in mathematics.
 A separate department in charge of the undergraduate program was established three years later, and the two departments merged in 1990.
-The current name has been in use since 2007 and, in spite of its short history, the Department of Mathematical Sciences has gained a reputation as a leading institution of mathematical research and education, both domestically and internationally.
+The current name has been in use since 2007 and, in spite of its short history, the Department of Mathematical Sciences (DMS) has gained a reputation as a leading institution of mathematical research and education, both domestically and internationally.

-As the role of mathematics in science and engineering is becoming increasingly important, it is our mission to promote an integrated view of the mathematical sciences and their applications to other fields such as physics, computer science, economics, and the life sciences.
-This philosophy is reflected in our diverse faculty and their broad range of research activities.
+As the role of mathematics in science and engineering is becoming increasingly important, it is our mission to promote an integrated view of the mathematical sciences and their applications to other fields such as physics, computer science, economics, and life sciences.
+This philosophy is reflected in our diverse composition of faculty and their broad range of research activities.

-Today our faculty consists of 32 full-time professors, a visiting professor, two affiliate professors, and a varying number of research professors and post-doctoral researchers.
+Today our faculty consists of 33 full-time professors, 2 visiting professors, 2 affiliate professors, 9 emeritus professors, and a varying number of research professors and post-doctoral researchers.

 The main objectives of the DMS are research and education.
 The department has an outstanding faculty with expertise in both pure and applied mathematics, and it offers first-rate undergraduate, graduate, and doctoral degree programs.

-The Department of Mathematical Sciences offers a wide range of courses at both the undergraduate and graduate levels.
+The Department of Mathematical Sciences offers a wide range of courses at both undergraduate and graduate levels.
 Our faculty members are dedicated to providing a first-rate education to our students, and through advanced graduate courses and seminars, our graduate students are guided to the frontiers of mathematical research.
 There is an ongoing dual degree program with the Department of Mathematics at the Technical University of Denmark, giving graduate students an opportunity to study abroad and develop a global network for future collaboration.

 Currently, we have 237 undergraduate students and 122 graduate students in the department.